root-project/jsroot/docs/JSROOT.md

    - all - try to display all geometry volumes (may lead to browser hanging)
    - highlight - force highlighting of selected volume, normally activated for moderate-size geometries
    - macro:name.C - invoke ROOT configuration macro
-   - dflt_colors - set default volumes colors as TGeoManager::DefaultColors() does
+   - dflt - set default volumes colors as TGeoManager::DefaultColors() does
    - transpXY - set global transparency value (XY is number between 1 and 99)
    - rotate - enable automatic rotation of the geometry